Danish Oil vs Polyurethane: Which Finish Should You Use?

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Danish oil is better for a natural-looking, easy wipe-on finish with moderate protection.
-Polyurethane is better for durability, water resistance, abrasion resistance, and high-use surfaces like tables, desks, cabinets, shelves, and floors.
+Danish oil is better for a natural-looking, easy wipe-on finish with moderate protection and a 24–48 hour surface cure.
+Polyurethane is better for durability, water resistance, and high-use surfaces like tables, desks, cabinets, shelves, and floors, but it takes 14–30 days to fully cure depending on the formula.

 Danish Oil vs Polyurethane: Fast Decision Table